bediger4000/parse-number-strings/README.md

 There's probably other, less savory ways.

-The standard library conversion function version is probably gives the answers you'd most like.
+The standard library conversion function version gives the answers you'd most like.
 Both regular expression and the state machine version will accept as number representations ".0" "0.0E0", "019"